dis-sg/dis-sg.github.io/_mascotdex/captain-green.md

 <figcaption>Unnamed frog for dengue fever awareness <a href="https://sghistoricity.wordpress.com/2017/12/21/lost-mascots-6-mosquito-buster/" target="_blank">(Source)</a></figcaption>
 </figure>

-<i>Have a trivia nugget about xx?
+<i>Have a trivia nugget about Captain Green?
 Share your stories, photos and videos with us at designinsingapore65@gmail.com</i>